ayushman1024/TASK-Management-System/README.md

 - This web application is very secure and robust.
 We have implemented JWT based Authentication technique in our application.
 The password is encrypted using public and private keys then is stored in database.
 - Using Relation database MySQL is very easy to deploy on any server with best performance.
 ## Dependencies
-- JAVA 8
+- Java 8 JDK
-- Tomcat 9 server
+- Embedded Tomcat 9 server
 - Eclipse (Java IDE)
 - MySQL Database
-- Node.js
+- Node.js NPM
 ## Installation
 ### Backend
- - In Eclipse import the folder named "backend" with option "import existing maven project".
+ - In Eclipse or similar IDE import the "backend" from this repo with option "import existing maven project".
- - Now build the maven project.
-It will install all the necessary dependencies from Internet.
+ - Build the maven project to install all the required dependencies.
- - To setup database, install MySQL in your system.
+ - To setup database, install MySQL.
 Make any database.
- - Update the below three variables present in file **application.properties** present in **resources** folder
+ - Then update below three configuration fields in file **application.properties** inside **/resources** folder
 >

-    spring.datasource.url=jdbc:mysql://localhost:3306/onboarding
+    spring.datasource.url=jdbc:mysql://localhost:3306/tms
     spring.datasource.username=root
     spring.datasource.password=root
 - For email services you need to use email via SMTP.
 For that you need to update **application.properties** below fields.